ryanisaacg/blog/content/about.md

 title: "About Me"
 ---

-I'm a computer science student and a software developer, currently looking for full-time positions.

- I'm studying Computer Science at Rutgers University New Brunswick in the School of Arts and Sciences Honors Program.
+I'm a computer science student and a software developer, studying Computer Science at Rutgers University New Brunswick in the School of Arts and Sciences Honors Program.
 My main area of experience is full stack web development, with my side projects focused on open source game development.

 ### Academic Experience

-I'm a senior studying Computer Science at Rutgers University; I've tried to take a wide variety of upper-level classes, with an interest in improving the average person's access to computing power.
+I'm a senior studying Computer Science at Rutgers University; I've tried to take a wide variety of upper-level classes, with an interest in improving computing accessibility.

 ### Professional Experience